Mediation: Hammering out the Details

 Divorce is a journey, but it typically comes down to two or three critical issues, including child custody, the division of your marital assets, and spousal maintenance.
 Carefully go over the details that are pertinent to your divorce with your attorney, and create a list of the elements you want to be covered in your settlement.
 It’s much easier and more effective to work on this as you go along—rather than to try and remember everything after trudging through mediation.
 By planning ahead, you can help ensure that mediation works for you.

-If You’re Headed to Divorce Mediation, You Need an Experienced Sugar Land, Texas, Divorce Attorney
+If You’re Headed to Divorce Mediation, You Need an Experienced Richmond, Texas, Divorce Attorney